18 Jul 2026, Sat

-This Guy Left Jail and Immediately Stole a Car From the Courthouse Parking Lot
+Freed From Jail, He Allegedly Stole a Car From the Courthouse Parking Lot Within Minutes

-Most people walk out of jail and try to stay out of sight.
-Florida authorities say a 23-year-old from Miami Gardens did the exact opposite — leaving custody and almost immediately stealing a Ford SUV from the courthouse parking lot before leading officers on his second high-speed chase in under a week.
-The whole thing reads like someone who took nothing away from getting caught the first time, because the second arrest looks remarkably like the first.
+Most people released from jail try to keep a low profile.
+Florida authorities say a 23-year-old from Miami Gardens did the opposite, allegedly leaving custody and almost immediately stealing a Ford SUV from a courthouse parking lot before leading officers on his second high-speed chase in under a week.
+The pattern here is striking: the second arrest reportedly looks remarkably similar to the first one that put him behind bars to begin with.

 Out the Door and Straight Back Into Trouble

 Jefry Julian Chaucanes Vasquez was released from the Monroe County jail on June 12, 2026.
-According to the Monroe County Sheriff’s Office, he wasted no time.
-Deputies say that right after walking out, he stole a Ford SUV from the Plantation Key Courthouse parking lot and took off — putting himself back on the wrong side of the law within minutes.
-The pursuit that followed began that Friday around 5 p.m.
+According to the Monroe County Sheriff’s Office, he allegedly wasted no time getting back into trouble.
+Deputies say that shortly after being released, he stole a Ford SUV from the Plantation Key Courthouse parking lot and fled, putting himself back on the wrong side of the law within minutes of regaining his freedom.
+The pursuit that followed reportedly began that Friday around 5 p.m.

 An iPhone Charger and a Burglary Charge

-There’s an odd wrinkle here.
-Before grabbing the SUV, deputies say Chaucanes Vasquez broke into a different vehicle in that same lot.
-What he allegedly took wasn’t cash or anything obviously valuable — it was an iPhone charger.
-For that break-in, the Sheriff’s Office charged him with theft and burglary of an unoccupied vehicle, while the Highway Patrol filed multiple charges tied to the stolen Ford and the chase that followed.
-A man who had just regained his freedom now faces a fresh stack of charges built around a stolen SUV and a phone charger lifted from someone else’s car at a courthouse.
+There’s an odd wrinkle in this case worth noting.
+Before allegedly taking the SUV, deputies say Chaucanes Vasquez broke into a different vehicle parked in that same lot.
+What he allegedly took wasn’t cash or anything obviously valuable; it was an iPhone charger.
+For that alleged break-in, the Sheriff’s Office charged him with theft and burglary of an unoccupied vehicle, while the Highway Patrol filed multiple additional charges tied to the stolen Ford and the chase that followed.
+A man who had just regained his freedom now faces a fresh stack of charges built around an allegedly stolen SUV and a phone charger allegedly lifted from someone else’s car parked at a courthouse.

-What makes the case stand out is how closely it mirrors the arrest that landed him in jail to begin with.
-Just days earlier, on June 9, 2026, Chaucanes Vasquez allegedly fled from the Sheriff’s Office on U.S. 1 and pushed his speed to 125 mph.
-That’s not merely aggressive driving — it’s the kind of velocity that endangers everyone on a busy corridor.
+What makes this case genuinely stand out is how closely it reportedly mirrors the arrest that landed him in jail in the first place.
+Just days earlier, on June 9, 2026, Chaucanes Vasquez allegedly fled from the Sheriff’s Office on U.S. 1 and reached speeds of up to 125 mph.
+That’s not simply aggressive driving; it’s the kind of velocity that puts everyone on a busy corridor at genuine risk.

-U.S. 1 through the Keys is a working road full of commuters, tourists, and locals just trying to get somewhere.
-Two separate chases on that stretch in under a week means everyone else out there was put at risk twice by the same driver.
-The 125-mph figure is the detail that should stick: at that speed there’s no margin for error and no protection for anyone in the way.
-The fact that no serious injuries were reported in either incident looks less like skill and more like luck — and luck tends to run out at the worst possible moment.
+U.S. 1 through the Florida Keys is a working road carrying commuters, tourists, and locals just trying to get where they’re going.
+Two separate high-speed chases on that same stretch within under a week means everyone else on that road was allegedly put at risk twice by the same individual.
+The 125-mph figure is the detail worth remembering here: at that speed, there’s essentially no margin for error and no real protection for anyone caught in the way.
+The fact that no serious injuries were reported in either incident looks less like careful driving and more like simple luck, and luck of that kind tends to run out eventually, often at the worst possible moment.

-There’s also something pointed about the setting.
-Stealing a vehicle from a courthouse lot, of all places, suggests a complete indifference to consequences.
-The very building where the legal system does its work became the staging ground for the next crime.
+There’s also something pointed about where this second alleged theft reportedly took place.
+Allegedly stealing a vehicle from a courthouse parking lot, of all possible locations, suggests a striking indifference to consequences.
+The very building where the legal system carries out its work allegedly became the staging ground for the next alleged crime.
+As with any pending case, Chaucanes Vasquez is presumed innocent on these new charges unless and until a court determines otherwise.

 By Shawn Henry